ten7/handbook.ten7.com/_pages/04_ourbenefits.md

     - Work on a community contribution
     - Take the day off, as long as you’re still reachable by Slack or email

-If you know in advance that you’ll need a Friday off, please use your PTO.
+If you know in advance that you’ll need a Friday off, and you won't be reachable throughout the day, please use your PTO or Wellness Time.

 ## Paid Time Off (PTO)